Zoe Kravitz addresses being rejected from Dark Knight Rises role for being ‘urban’

 It’s unknown what role Kravitz wanted to audition for, but it’s believed to have been the one of Catwoman’s roommate Jen, who was played by Juno Temple.

-Kravitz appears in new Matt Reeves film The Batman, and is the latest star to play Catwoman after Michelle Pfeiffer and Anne Hathaway.
+Kravitz appears in new Matt Reeves film The Batman, and is the latest star to play Catwoman after Michelle Pfeiffer, Halle Berry and Anne Hathaway.

 The film, which was released earlier this week, is on course to become the most-successful cinema release following the pandemic.